 HSA Top 10 Frequently Asked Questions

-Using a health savings account to supplement your current health insurance coverage is a great way to save money on your health care costs.
-Along with saving money on your health care costs, your HSA can get your money working for you by earning interest.
-And, you can save your HSA money tax-free.
+Using a health savings account (HSA) to supplement your current health insurance coverage is a great way to save money on your health care costs.
+Along with saving money on your health care costs, your HSA can get your money working for you by earning interest and also provides tax benefits.
+You can save your HSA money tax-free.
 If you have a high-deductible health insurance plan and have not yet read Comparison and Qualification Guidelines for HSAs, FSAs, & HRAs, do that first.
 Here are some Top 10 HSA Frequently Asked Questions to get a jump-start on understanding your HSA.

 Top 10 HSA Frequently Asked Questions: